 As a data scientist, you would likely be tasked to assess how changes in marketing strategies could affect your company’s bottom line.
-This would entail use of your data analysis skills, as well as having to bank on a solid understanding of both supervised and unsupervised machine learning methods, statistics and the ability to evaluate statistical models, and advanced data-science-related programming skills (such as Python).
+This would entail the use of your data analysis skills, as well as having to bank on a solid understanding of both supervised and unsupervised machine learning methods, statistics and the ability to evaluate statistical models, and advanced data-science-related programming skills (such as Python).

 Data Engineers, on the other hand, are the ones tasked to manage their companies’ data infrastructures.
 This role requires a little less statistical analysis, but significantly more software development and programming.
-As part of a data team, Data Engineers are the ones responsible for building data pipelines, and provide analysts and scientists latest sales, marketing, or revenue data in a usable format.
+As part of a data team, Data Engineers are the ones responsible for building data pipelines and provide analysts and scientists the latest sales, marketing, or revenue data in a usable format.

 Teaching and Training

 As mentioned, the need for more professionals skilled in the different aspects of Data Science continues to become increasingly prevalent.
 This has subsequently opened up opportunities to those with skills and experience in the field to take on teaching or training positions, as schools and other learning institutions have expanded their programs to include data science and other related fields.